-Thomas J. Cummings, MD, Professor of Pathology and Chief of Neuropathology, and Professor of Ophthalmology, is a member of the Preston Robert Tisch Brain Tumor Center, and has clinical and research interests in the following areas: Ophthalmic pathology (eye tumors, pathology of the optic nerve); neuropathology (brain tumors, neural tube defects, peripheral nerve and skeletal muscle pathology); orthopaedic pathology (bone and soft tissue tumors); leprosy involvement of the eye, peripheral nerve, bone, and soft tissues; general surgical pathology; and, pathology education.
+Thomas J. Cummings, MD, professor of pathology, chief of Neuropathology, and professor of Ophthalmology, is a member of the Preston Robert Tisch Brain Tumor Center, and has clinical and research interests in the following areas: Ophthalmic pathology (eye tumors, pathology of the optic nerve); neuropathology (brain tumors, neural tube defects, peripheral nerve and skeletal muscle pathology); orthopaedic pathology (bone and soft tissue tumors); leprosy involvement of the eye, peripheral nerve, bone, and soft tissues; general surgical pathology; and, pathology education.
 Dr. Cummings also serves as the AP/CP residency program director.

-Karra Jones, MD, PhD, Associate Professor of Pathology, practices general neuropathology, neuromuscular pathology, and autopsy pathology and has broad experience with brain tumor research and molecular diagnostics in neuropathology.
-She is Section Head of Muscle and Nerve Pathology, and her clinical and research interests involve inherited muscular dystrophies and myopathies.
+Karra Jones, MD, PhD, associate professor of pathology, practices general neuropathology, neuromuscular pathology, and autopsy pathology and has broad experience with brain tumor research and molecular diagnostics in neuropathology.
+She is section head of Muscle and Nerve Pathology, and her clinical and research interests involve inherited muscular dystrophies and myopathies.
 She is also director of our Electron Microscopy and Immunochemistry Laboratory (EM/ICL).

-Anne F. Buckley, MD, PhD, Assistant Professor of Pathology, is a member of the Preston Robert Tisch Brain Tumor Center, and conducts basic research on brain tumors and brain development.
+Anne F. Buckley, MD, PhD, assistant professor of pathology, is a member of the Preston Robert Tisch Brain Tumor Center, and conducts basic research on brain tumors and brain development.
 Dr. Buckley is involved with translational and basic research on muscle and renal disorders with other research groups at Duke.
-She is head of the Muscle Pathology Service, and in addition to muscle pathology, her clinical practice includes general neuropathology and medical renal pathology.
-Dr. Buckley is also Medical Director of the Clinical Electron Microscopy Laboratory and the PhotoPath Lab.

 Giselle Lopez, MD, PhD, assistant professor of pathology, is a member of the Preston Robert Tisch Brain Tumor Center, and has clinical and research interests in brain tumors.
 Her research explores mechanisms of malignant transformation, along with exploring new avenues for potential treatments.